ohenley/adacore_jetson/README.md

 ## About

-> Linux module tutorial written in the Ada programming language
-> Targeted at the NVIDIA Jetson-Nano board running Ubuntu 18.04 (aarch64, kernel-based v4.294)
+> Linux module tutorial written in the Ada programming language targeted at the NVIDIA Jetson-Nano board running Ubuntu 18.04 (aarch64, kernel-based v4.294)
 > It shows two implementations of a LED interface:
 >  - First is based on the include/linux/gpio.h interface.
 >  - Second one controls by direct read/write to the GPIO memory registers